2. Installation¶

 generate compiler errors.
 You can either install an older version of GCC and

-select it with environment variables CC
+select it with environment variables CC and CXX when building ESPResSo,

 or edit the system header files as shown in the following